 Because every ASN Standards Document resource and every ASN Statement resource is identified by URI, competency frameworks and their individual competencies can be mapped to each other regardless of where the Frameworks are located on the open Web, the following figure asserts an exact match relationship between a competency in a Brandman University competency framework and a competency in the Degree Qualification Profile (DQP).

 The ASN-DL offers a range of properties to express different degrees of similarity between competencies; additional mapping properties can be defined in the CTDL-ASN Profile as needs arise.

 Extending Granularity of a CTDL-ASN Taxon Path

-As a result of this extensibility, any 3rd party may create more granular statements without authorization in its own 3rd-party namespace and relate those statements to the canonical (original) statements while identifying such competencies as "derived".
-Of course, since 3rd party statements are in different namespaces than the canonical version, 3rd-party provenance is machine identifiable.
-The following figure illustrates this 3rd party "annotation" processes.
+As a result of this extensibility, any 3rd party may create more granular statements without authorization in its own 3rd party namespace and relate those statements to the canonical (original) statements while identifying such competencies as "derived".
+Of course, since 3rd party statements are in different namespaces than the canonical version, 3rd party provenance is machine identifiable.
+The following figure illustrates this 3rd party "annotation" process.

 Expressing "Strength of Fit" (degrees of similarity)

 Frequently, it is useful to map from one resource to another to express the level of useful similarity between the two nodes.
 Such mappings may be from one competency framework node to another node in the same or another framework (i.e., competency-to-competency), or to map from a learning resource to a competency node (i.e., learning resource-to-competency).
 In ASN, the utility of that mapping is a function of its "strength of fit".
 The ASN ontology provides an array of properties that express this strength of fit relationship in competency-to-competency mappings (called "alignments" in ASN) and learning resource-to-competency mappings (called "correlations" in ASN).